TAC How Does Open Adoption Work

 How Can an Open Adoption Benefit Birth Mothers?

-Open adoption allows birth mothers to maintain a connection with their child, providing comfort and closure.
+Open adoption allows birth mothers to maintain a connection with adopted children, providing comfort and closure.
 It can also be emotionally fulfilling and aid in the grief process by keeping them informed about their child’s development.

 How Can It Benefit Adoptive Parents?